chrysn/accept-any/draft-amsuess-core-accept-any.md

 # Introduction

+\[ This document is being developed in git at https://github.com/chrysn/accept-any \]

 When CoAP content format defined in {{!RFC7252}}, the choice was made to have the initial content negotiation allow the client to only pick zero or one content formats.
 This is a good choice for many situations